Short and sharp.

 Those providers can see standard request metadata (your IP, the path you fetched).
 We can’t — those calls don’t pass through us.

-Pro: AI Inbox
+AI Inbox

 Analytics & marketing